xfiveco/chisel-recipes/wp-attachment-size/README.md

 # Get human readable attachment size in WordPress

-_This recipe demonstrates how you can extend Twig with your own functions in._
+_This recipe demonstrates how you can extend Twig with your own functions._

 If you display a list of attachments in your posts or custom post types, you can display their file size and type like follows.